Like all other fruits, avocados do go bad.

 How to Store Avocados

-Storing avocados is very similar to storing bananas.
-Before it’s ripe, you should store it in a dry place at room temperature or slightly below.
+As long as your avocado is unripe, you should store it in a dry place at room temperature or slightly below.
 The pantry or a cabinet in the kitchen will do the job.

 Storing unripe avocados in the fridge is not a good idea, as the fruit likely won’t be able to ripen, will stay super firm and the specimen won’t reach its peak flavor profile.
 Keeping it in at room temperature is actually kind of a big deal.